cotyar/gameoflife/README.md

-# Notes
+## Notes

-Also Test.fsx demonstrates programmatic usage with an alternative input data set.
+Also Test.fsx demonstrates programmatic usage with an alternative asymetric input data set and three iterations.

 Program.main can be called programatically for an input file from the same script file with:
 `let ret = Program.main [| Path.Combine(__SOURCE_DIRECTORY__, "sample_input2.txt") |]`